Trinity Southwest University

-Trinity Southwest University (TSU) is an unaccredited evangelical Christian institution of higher education with an office in Albuquerque, New Mexico.
+Trinity Southwest University (TSU) is an evangelical Christian institution of higher education with an office in Albuquerque, New Mexico.
 Principally a theological school that encompasses both the Bible college and theological seminary concepts of Christian education, it offers distance education programs and degrees in biblical studies, theological studies, archaeology and biblical history, biblical counseling, biblical representational research, and university studies.

 History

 TSU was founded as Southwest Biblical Seminary in Tulsa, Oklahoma, where it provided Bible-oriented education for local students.
 In 1989 it relocated to Albuquerque, New Mexico.
 According to TSU, in 1990 it began an official association with "an internationally-known Bible college and seminary" (not identified), but it became an independent institution of higher education in 2001.

 Most TSU students enroll in distance education.
 As of 2007 the typical student was an adult between 40 and 49 years old.
 At that time, the school occupied a former church in Albuquerque.
 As of October 2021 its location was described as "a strip mall in Albuquerque."